Injective stabilization of additive functors. I. Preliminaries: Exactness properties of the injective stabilization

 Specializing Proposition~\ref{P:left-exact} to the case of the tensor product, we have

 \begin{proposition} The functor $A \ot \blank$ is left-exact if and only if $A$ is flat.
-In that case $A \ot \blank = 0$. \end{proposition}
+In that case, $A \ot \blank = 0$. \end{proposition}

 Next we want to investigate the question of when the injective stabilization of an additive functor is right-exact.
-The following example shows that, in general, the injective stabilization of an additive functor need not even preserve epimorphisms. \begin{example} Let $\Bbbk$ be a field, $\Lambda := \Bbbk [x]/(x^{2})$, and $F := \Bbbk \otimes \blank$.
-Then $\Lambda$ is self-injective and therefore $\overline{F}(\Lambda) = \{0\}$.
-The short exact sequence
+The following example shows that, in general, the injective stabilization of an additive functor need not even preserve epimorphisms.